mapattacker/php-web-devlopment/docs/xampp.md

 ## Error Logs

 For effective debugging, your php log files are stored in the `/opt/lampp/logs/` folder.
 For exceptions, you can print out php info `echo phpinfo();` in your website and search for the **error_log** row.

+To clean out the logs in the log file, enter into the terminal and `rm error_log`.
+A new file will be created automatically.

+## Upload Files

+XAMPP does not allow your code to have permissions to upload file.
+So if you use `move_uploaded_file()` you will get a Permissed Denied error.
+You can use the liberal `sudo chmod 777 images/` to the folder to allow access.